HanumaAllu/Task-Manager/README.md

 ## Language Support

-Select your preferred language (English or Spanish) from the language dropdown in the settings.
+Select your preferred language (English or Hindi or Telugu) from the language dropdown in the settings.
 The language preference is saved in `localStorage`, ensuring that the selected language is maintained across sessions.

 ## Dashboard